elipousson/old_website/_notes/mcdougall_black_1993.md

 > Upton just burst at the seams.
 It used to be a delightful neighborhood, achievers in every area.
 Good conduct, participation the church life, community uplift, great contacts.
 Even when times were hard during the depression the people were good.
 People left their doors open ,they reported parents when kids miss behaved every child with everyone's child.
 These were the things that made Upton what it was.

 p.
 56

 - 1956: BHA and the Baltimore Redevelopment Commission merged to create the Baltimore Urban Renewal and Housing Agency (BURHA)
-- 1972: funds for the Upton project approved by federal government
+- 1972: funds for the Upton project approved by federal government[@mcdougall_black_1993, 56]
-- 1973 (McDougall says 1972): Nixon established a "moratorium on disbursements of federal money for such projects" (Source: This [history of HUD timeline](https://portal.hud.gov/hudportal/HUD?src=/about/hud_history) which also jumps from 1937 to 1965 without a single event in between!)
+- 1973 (McDougall says 1972): Nixon established a "moratorium on disbursements of federal money for such projects"[@mcdougall_black_1993, 56] (Source: This [history of HUD timeline](https://portal.hud.gov/hudportal/HUD?src=/about/hud_history) which also jumps from 1937 to 1965 without a single event in between!)